How does this medication work? What will it do for me?

-Eltrombopag should be taken at least 4 hours before or after antacids, dairy products, mineral supplements or any other products containing aluminum, calcium, iron, magnesium, selenium and zinc.
+Eltrombopag tablets should be swallowed whole with water.
+Do not crush or chew the tablets, or crush the tablets to mix in water.
+Eltrombopag should be taken at least 2 hours before or 4 hours after antacids, dairy products, mineral supplements or any other products containing aluminum, calcium, iron, magnesium, selenium and zinc.
 It may be taken with food that contains very little or no calcium.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important that this medication be taken exactly as prescribed by your doctor.
 If it is necessary to stop taking eltrombopag, your doctor should do regular blood tests to ensure that your platelet count does not fall too low.

 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.